Infection prevention and control

 Providers should consider carefully how to apply the principles in this section to their settings.
 Settings must apply proportionate, risk-based approaches to limiting contacts.

-- Children are not required to physically distance from each other.
-School age children should remain physically distanced from staff where possible.
+- primary school age children are not required to physically distance from each other.
+Primary school age children should remain physically distanced from staff where possible.
 It is important however for children to feel secure and receive warmth and physical contact that is appropriate to their needs.
 Staff will need to be close to the children at times, particularly young children, and should feel confident to do so.

 School age childcare providers must keep clear records showing which adults and children spend sustained periods of time together in order to support effective practice in following Test and Protect protocols in the event of an outbreak.